Trump drops idea of New York lockdown as U.S. death count crosses 2,000

 Tests to track the disease’s progress also remain in short supply, despite repeated White House promises that they would be widely available.

 On Saturday, Trump appeared to soften his previous comments calling for the U.S. economy to be reopened by mid-April.
-“We’ll see what happens,” he said.
+"We'll see what happens," he said.
+Graphic: U.S. coronavirus - here

 Though Trump has apparently opted not to impose checkpoints on highways and airports leading out of New York, some states have imposed limits of their own.